-The carrying amount of the parent Company's investments in subsidiaries and intra-group debtor balance represents 66% of the Company's total assets.
+The carrying amount of the Parent Company's investment in subsidiaries and intra-group debtor balance represents 78% (2022: 66%) of the Parent Company's total assets.
 Their recoverability is not at a high risk of significant misstatement or subject to significant judgement.
-However, due to their materiality in the context of the parent Company financial statements, this is considered to be the area that had the greatest effect on our overall parent Company audit.
+However, due to their materiality in the context of the Parent Company financial statements, this is considered to be the area that had the greatest effect on our overall Parent Company audit.